Vinay152003/Text-to-Speech_Model_for_English_Technical_Speech-Using-SpeechT5/README.md

 • Data Size: The dataset consisted of approximately 500 sentences, ensuring a good balance between technical and conversational language.

+•	Dataset Filename: The dataset is saved as pronunciation_dict.json

 ## Fine-tuning